sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-01/README.md

-# Chapter 1: Integrating sCrypt
+# Chapter 1: Integrating frontend

 After completing the previous lesson, the sCrypt contract portion of our Tic Tac Toe dApp is complete.
-Next we need to integrate sCrypt.
+Next we need to integrate the front end so that users can play the tic-tac-toe game on the web.

 ## Prepare